Internet gateways

 An internet gateway provides connectivity between a VPC and the Internet that allows cloud resources to access the Internet and vice versa.
 For example, you can connect to an instance in the cloud from a local computer.

 All VPCs (except for the default one) are created without an internet gateway.
 To allow a VPC to access the Internet, you must create a gateway, attach it to the VPC, and configure routing.
-The route table should specify a route (0.0.0.0/0
+The route table should specify a route (0.0.0.0/0) to the Internet through the gateway, or you can limit access to a specific range of public IP addresses, such as of your enterprise network.

 If a subnet is associated with a route table that specifies a route through the internet gateway, then the subnet is called public.
 If the associated route table does not contain a route through the internet gateway, then the network is considered internal.
 Any instance on a public network can access the Internet regardless of whether it has a public IP address.